 The Industrial Revolution had its seeds in railroads and coal mines but it was Edison’s electric shock, the controlled and elongated spark that was captured and stretched through a filament of bamboo (at first) which truly sparked the revolution of industry we see today.
 Edison, our greatest inventor, found that for his invention to truly take hold, he needed to power his new illuminated bulb efficiently– and by the time he built his prototype 2-wire electric generating station in 1882 at the Pearl Street Station in Manhattan — the first commercial power plant in the world, both electricity and electro-magnetism were barely understood.
-By the time Edison opened his third, world-changing, 3-wire power station in 1883 at the Edison Company Power Station in Brockton, Massachusetts, at about the same time over in Germany, both electricity and the forces associated with it were carefully being mapped out by a few dozen scientists and inventors, with the remaining three forces, even now barely understood with electromagnetism — gravity and the strong and weak nuclear forces — in what is called Quantum Field Theory (QFT).
+When Edison opened his third, world-changing, 3-wire power station in 1883 at the Edison Company Power Station in Brockton, Massachusetts, at about the same time over in Germany, both electricity and the forces associated with it were carefully being mapped out by a few dozen scientists and inventors, along with the remaining three forces, even now barely understood with electromagnetism — gravity and the strong and weak nuclear forces — in what is called Quantum Field Theory (QFT).
 This ‘grand’ theory combines classical mechanics, special relativity and quantum mechanics all in one big, ugly package.